awsdocs/aws-cdk-guide/doc_source/cli.md

 **Important**
 Each environment \(account/region combination\) to which you deploy such a stack must be bootstrapped separately\.

 You may incur AWS charges for what the AWS CDK stores in the bootstrapped resources\.
+Additionally, if you use `-bootstrap-customer-key`, a Customer Master Key \(CMK\) will be created, which also incurs charges per environment\.

+**Note**
+Older versions of the modern template created a Customer Master Key by default\.
+To avoid charges, re\-bootstrap using `--no-bootstrap-customer-key`\.

 ## Creating a new app<a name="cli-init"></a>